perticascatalin/Research/RelationalPROG/in_depth.md

 2. **Program Induction**: the process of generating an executable program for solving a problem which is given in the form of input-output pairs, or other types of constraints.

-3. **Feature Map**: A collection of kernel activations which result in a convolutional network layer by applying filters to the previous layer.
+3. **Feature Map**: a collection of kernel activations which result in a convolutional network layer by applying filters to the previous layer.
 The filters / kernels are represented by learnable weights, while the feature map is the output of a CNN at an intermediary layer.

-4. **Embedding**: A relatively low-dimensional space into which high-dimensional vectors can be translated.
+4. **Embedding**: a relatively low-dimensional space into which high-dimensional vectors can be translated.

-5. **Latent Representation**: A representation of data which is available in a neural network's hidden layers.
+5. **Latent Representation**: a representation of data which is available in a neural network's hidden layers.
+These representations fill a latent space, which can be viewed as an embedding when the network acts as an encoder (when it compresses data).
+To note the type embeddings which have semantic properties, such as Word2Vec (Mikolov et al. [1]).

 ### Studies